stitchchaii/ResidentialEnergyCarbonEmissions-Thornton/README.md

 # METHODOLOGICAL INFORMATION

 ## Description of methods used for collection/generation of data:
-*include links or references to publications or other documentation containing experimental design or protocols used in data collection*
 Data was retrieved from census information from City of Calgary and Natural Resources Canada.

 ## Methods for processing the data: